 Healthy, happy kids grow up to create a healthy, happy world.

-This is a social network.
-Its members use trauma-informed practices to prevent & lower adverse childhood experiences, and raise resilience.
+This is a community of practice network.
+We use trauma-informed practices to prevent ACEs & further trauma, and to increase resilience.

 Think of this network as a Facebook just for the community of people who are implementing -- or thinking of implementing -- ACE concepts in international, national, state or local agencies, organizations, or communities.